-In Sri Lanka, the first chikungunya epidemic was reported in the early 1960s, followed by decades of quiescence.
-The virus re-emerged in November 2006 after a 40-year absence, across various parts of the island.
-Between 2006 and 2007, an estimated 40,000 individuals were affected, with a similar number of cases recorded in 2008.
+The first Chikungunya epidemic in Sri Lanka was reported in the early 1960s, followed by decades of quiescence.
+The virus re-emerged in November 2006 after a 40-year absence, spreading across various parts of the island.
+Between 2006 and 2007, a significant number of individuals were affected, with a comparable number of cases recorded in 2008.